X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Observations and Data Analysis

-We also analyzed 27 archival data sets of {\it SWIFT}/XRT between 03 February 2011 and 30 March 2011.
-The XRT instrument on board {\it SWIFT} satellite has the effective area is 110 cm$^{2}$ at 1.5 keV, the position accuracy is $\sim$ 5 arcsec and is operating in 0.2-10.0 keV energy range \citep{b32}.
+We also analyze 28 archival data sets of {\it SWIFT}/XRT between 03 February, 2011 and 30 March, 2011.
+The XRT instrument on board {\it SWIFT} satellite has the effective area is 110 cm$^{2}$ at 1.5 keV, the position accuracy is $\sim$ 5 arc sec and is operating in 0.2-10.0 keV energy range \citep{b32}.
 The typical spectral resolution of this instrument is $\sim$ 140 eV at 6.0 keV.
-To avoid pile-up problem while observing luminous X-ray sources, all observations (except the first one) were performed with Windowed Timing (WT) mode which has time resolution of 1.8 ms and flux limit of $\sim$ 0.6 mCrab ($\sim$ 200 cts/s) \citep{b33}.
-For our analysis, we used level 2 cleaned event data which had been extracted from level 1 calibrated data after applying several screening criteria on specific parameters like CCD Temperature, Sun Angle, Elevation Angle etc. For all WT mode data, we assigned grade 0-2 and selected good event with {\tt STATUS==b0}.
-For each observation, we first extracted the image.
-Then following the standard procedure for selecting source region as well background region, we extracted source and background lightcurves and spectra separately using {\tt xselect v2.4b} in {\tt FTOOLS 6.10}.
+To avoid pile-up problem while observing luminous X-ray sources, all observations (except the first one) are performed with Windowed Timing (WT) mode which has time resolution of 2.2 ms and flux limit of $\sim$ 600 mCrab ($\sim$ 200 cts/s) \citep{b33}.
+For our analysis, we use level 2 cleaned event data which has been extracted from level 1 calibrated data after applying screening criteria on specific parameters like CCD Temperature, Sun Angle, Elevation Angle etc. For all WT mode data, we assign grade 0-2 and selected good event with {\tt STATUS==b0}.
+We extract source and background light curves and spectra separately using {\tt xselect v2.4b} in {\tt FTOOLS 6.10}.